Excel Match Multiple Criteria (Table of Contents)

 Introduction to Match Multiple Criteria in Excel

-Being a data analyst, you always need to deal with multiple criteria and conditions in order to get the desired result.
+As a data analyst, you always need to deal with multiple criteria and conditions to get the desired result.
 In Excel, you can use the IF Statement for conditional outputs.
 However, at times you need to construct more sophisticated logical tests in order to get the desired results.
 It may include the multiple IF Statements (i.e. nested IF) or can also be achieved with the help of some logical operators used under IF statements.
 We ideally can construct multiple criteria’s using logical AND & OR operator under the IF Statement.

 - AND Operator: If you use logical AND operator/keyword under IF Statement, you will get TRUE as a result if all conditions/criteria are satisfied.
 Otherwise, it will return FALSE.